 All of these styles of dress forms can be purchased on our website here: And we have ancillary items for these forms like mannequin arms….

 Lastly a word about adjustable dress forms.
 We don’t sell them because we have heard too many mixed messages about them.
-We recommend the Fabulous Fitting system adjustable pads instead to customize or enlarge the size of your dress form.
+We recommend these fitting pads instead to customize or enlarge the size of your dress form.

 But since so many people ask about adjustable dress forms, here is a description about them from the blog Sew Mama Sew